jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

   `configure/CONFIG_SITE`, expanded into `-Xms` and `-Xmx` at `configure/CONFIG_SRC`.
 The reporting side overrides to `256M` and has since run past both failure intervals with no kernel OOM.
+- The `256M` figure is not yet a validated default.
+Reported 2026-09-21: with that override a host ran 15 h 32 min continuously, zero kernel OOM on both surviving hosts, `NRestarts` 0, all four instances live.
+The appliance was idle for the whole window, so the run exercised steady-state memory and never load.
+Choosing the shipped default needs a figure observed with a PV actually sampling, which the pending load test is expected to supply.

 ##### Implementation Plan